API Reference¶

 ¶

--th vertex to which the propagator is connected to.
+leg of the index-th vertex to which the propagator is connected to.
+The ray index is given with respect to

 vertex(index: int) -> Vertex